chibiboba/JS-120/Concepts/Lesson 2 Notes.md

       let bar = () => {
         console.log(this.a + ' ' + this.b);
       }
       bar(); // bar is called normally here!
 Shouldn't the context be global?
-But since bar's value is an arrow function, the context is obj.
+No because bar references an arrow function, and the context of the arrow function is same as the outer function `foo`, which curerntly has context of `obj` because of the method call format on line 12.
     }
   };